-(a) Institutions seeking authorization to offer degree programs shall submit licensure petitions at least one academic year before the requested date of implementation.
-The deadline for petitions that involve courses, but not a degree program, is six months before the requested date.

-(b) The petition shall contain:

-1. The accreditation status of the institution;

-2. Information equivalent to the annual summary sheet required by the institution's regional accrediting association;

-3. The institution's financial statements (prepared by independent auditors) for each of the last three years;

-4. Information on the qualifications of prospective faculty for the proposed New Jersey offering(s);

-5. A description of the selection and review process for faculty teaching in New Jersey;

-6. A catalogue and other data that the institution recognizes as appropriate; and

-7. Other information that the Commission specifically requests.
+- (a) Institutions seeking authorization to offer degree programs shall submit licensure petitions at least one academic year before the requested date of implementation.
+The deadline for petitions that involve courses, but not a degree program, is six months before the requested date. - (b) The petition shall contain: - 1.
+The accreditation status of the institution; - 2.
+Information equivalent to the annual summary sheet required by the institution's regional accrediting association; - 3.
+The institution's financial statements and management letter(s) (if issued) (prepared by independent auditors) for each of the last three years; - 4.
+Information on the qualifications of prospective faculty for the proposed New Jersey offering(s); - 5.
+A description of the selection and review process for faculty teaching in New Jersey; - 6.
+A catalogue and other data that the institution recognizes as appropriate; and - 7.
+Other information that the Commission specifically requests.

+Amended by R.2008 d.253, effective September 2, 2008.
+See: 40 N.J.R.
+969(a), 40 N.J.R.
+5036(b).
+In (b)3, inserted "and management letter(s) (if issued)".